intel/neural-compressor/docs/source/tuning_strategies.md

 >Note: TPE requires many iterations in order to reach an optimal solution.
-It is recommended to run at least 200 iterations, because every iteration requires evaluation of a generated model -- which means accuracy measurements on a dataset and latency measurements using a benchmark -- this process can take from 24 hours to a few days to complete, depending on the model.
+It is recommended to run at least 200 iterations, because every iteration requires evaluation of a generated model, which means accuracy measurements on a dataset and latency measurements using a benchmark.
+This process may take from 24 hours to a few days to complete, depending on the model.

 #### Usage